Japan’s Big Three: Tokyo, Kyoto & Mount Fuji

 Shibuya Crossing in Tokyo

-The biggest city in the world, with a population of nearly 38 million, was my home for one year, and I have returned countless times since.
+Tokyo, the largest city in the world and the capital of Japan, has a population of nearly 38 million.
+It was my home for one year, and I have returned countless times since.
 It is a city that never sleeps and changes faster than you can imagine.
 The mix of exciting nightlife, beautiful parks, amazing temples and shrines, and so much more never gets boring.
-You can easily follow my recommendations with my Tokyo itineraries for 1–5 days.
+Below, you can find my handpicked itinerary lists.
+If you only have one day in Tokyo, you should visit TOKYO SKYTREE, Sensoji Temple, Shinjuku, Meiji Shrine, Tokyo Tower, and Ueno Park.
+But that’s not all.
+For a deeper dive, check out my Tokyo Secrets list.
+Last but not least, for fans of Hayao Miyazaki movies such as My Neighbor Totoro, a visit to the Studio Ghibli Museum is a must-do.

 Mount Fuji